Anmol-Baranwal/BabySteps-Project/README.md

 > :information_source: This is a web application built using [Next.js](https://nextjs.org/).

+This project retrieves user information from an external API endpoint and displays them in a paginated table.
+It also offers a search feature that enables users to filter the user list by name or email.
+Additionally, the project uses server-side rendering to improve performance and SEO.

-For further information on specific code used in this, you can refer [here](Explanation.md)
+If you wish to learn about the specific code used in this project, please refer to the [Explanation.md](Explanation.md) file.

 <hr>